Psilocybin therapy in the Netherlands

 Psilocybin

-Psilocybin mushrooms have traditionally been used for a variety of reasons.
-Recently, psilocybin has received a lot of attention from medical science and there are many studies focusing on the combination of psilocybin and depression.
-In this article we explain the history of psilocybin use and describe how you can legally do a psilocybin session within Dutch borders through Trip Therapy.
+Mushrooms containing psilocybin have traditionally been used for various reasons.
+Recently, psilocybin has received a lot of attention from medical researchers, and numerous studies have focused on the combination of psilocybin and depression.
+In this article, we explain the history of psilocybin use and describe how you can legally have a psilocybin session within the Netherlands via Triptherapie.

 Table of Contents